teampot/amster/backend/README.md

+> **Note**:  The Application graphql schema hasn't been correctly added to the API graphql server.

 # Launching the backend server

 Because we are using Prisma as a library to query the database, we first need to make sure the Prisma framework is correctly launched locally